Hullow/42/Minitalk/Journal-Minitalk.md

 - Started working on text to binary signal protocol
 - Rewrote makefile a bit
 - Tested sigaddset but removed, don't see the use for now

+# 2/7/24
+- Fixed issue with characters not appearing by showing code of "server.c" to Copilot which suggested adding some timing between signals, because things might be sent too fast; went down to usleep(100).
+Works real fast even with like 100 characters
+- Now, how to reconvert binary signals to characters